thogiti/thogiti.github.io/_posts/2024-05-28-Sealed-Bids-in-Ethereum-PBS-Impact-on-Proposer-Builder-Dynamics.md

 def Ev_largest(vi, v_sim_untruncated, N, R_used_min=42):
-    '''Ev_largest: compute the expected value of maximum drawing from a truncated distribtion where v_sim_untruncated are draws from the untruncated and vi is the truncation point.
+    '''Ev_largest: compute the expected value of maximum drawing from a truncated distribution where v_sim_untruncated are draws from the untruncated and vi is the truncation point.